nadirhamid/asterisk-audiofork/README.md

 # Sending separate Websocket streams

 In a production scenario, it is common to handle both legs of the call, incoming and outgoing.

-Below is an example including a WebSocket server that receives two connection and stores each stream contents in its own unique file.
+Below is an example including a WebSocket server that receives two connections and stores each stream contents in its own unique file.

 Updated dialplan